 Avert Serious Risk & Delay During Product Launches

-Understanding the impact of surface quality on outcomes can massively impact how successful a product launch can be.
-It’s a detail often left out of the process discussion, but if addressed at the earliest stages of development, the efficiencies and reined-in costs can be enormous.
+Understanding the impact of surface quality on outcomes can massively impact a product launch’s success.
+This detail is often left out of the process discussion, but if addressed at the earliest stages of development, the efficiencies and reined-in costs can be enormous.

-To learn more about ensuring your product launch is faster, cheaper, and more reliable, download the eBook "Predictable Adhesion in Manufacturing Through Process Verification."Predictable Adhesion in Manufacturing Through Process Verification."
+To learn more about ensuring your product launch is faster, cheaper, and more reliable, download the eBook "The Advanced Guide to Transforming Product Development Through Surface Intelligence Data & Technology."